 That said, it's far better to prevent lightning damage than to have to deal with the consequences.

-A lightning protection system provides a specified path on which lightning can travel.
+A lightning protection system (LPS) provides a specified path on which lightning can travel.
+The Lightning Protection Institute (LPI) explains how LPSs work in this infographic.
 A rooftop network of lightning rods or air terminals is connected to a series of down conductors, which carry the current down to a grounding network.
 In that way, the system safely directs the destructive power of the lightning strike into the ground, which leaves the structure of your home or business and its contents undamaged.